Pizookie

 The best skillet size is 10-12″.
 This gives a good, crispy edge and a soft and gooey center.

-Can I bake this in a regular baking dish instead of a skillet?
+Can I bake this without a cast iron skillet?

 Pizookie Recipe